mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 * The secondary CSV must contain `parent_id`, `field_weight`, and `field_member_of` columns. `field_member_of` must be empty, since it is auto-populated by Workbench using node IDs from the newly created parent objects.
 * As already stated, each task has its own configuration file, which means that you can specify a `content_type` value in your secondary configuration file that differs from the `content_type` of the primary task.
 * You can include more than one secondary task in your configuration.
 For example, `secondary_tasks: ['first.yml', 'second.yml']` will execute the primary task, then the "first.yml" secondary task, then the "second.yml" secondary task in that order.
-* The `nodes_only` setting in the example primary configuration file and the `csv_field_templates` setting in the secondary configuration file are not relevant to the primary/secondary task functionality; they're included to illustrate that the two configuration files can differ.

 ### Creating collections and members together